-The ambition is to include the whole of the White Peak, though this depends on interest from farmers and may take some years to achieve – the more farms involved the better!
+The ambition is to include the whole of the White Peak, though this depends on interest from farmers and may take some years to achieve – the more farms involved the better.

 What sort of work might this support?

-You would help decide what it covers, it could be...
+Everyone involved will help decide what it covers, it could be...